Fraternity Row (film)

-Fraternity Row is a 1977 American drama film portraying life in a 1950s fraternity at a fictional college.
+Fraternity Row is a 1977 American drama film portraying life in a 1950s fraternity at a fictional college directed by Thomas J. Tobin.
+The film takes place in the spring of 1954 at Summit College, a fictional college in Erie, Pennsylvania.

 Plot

-The film takes place in the spring of 1954 at Summit College, a fictional college in Erie, Pennsylvania.
 The film begins with narration by Rodger Carter, now an adult who is recalling his fraternity days.
 He describes the Gamma Nu Pi fraternity as including the brightest scholars, the best athletes, and future politicians, but excluding Blacks and Jews.
 Over fifteen weeks, the new pledges of Gamma Nu Pi go through the initiation process under pledge master Rodger Carter.

 Fraternity member Charles G. “Chunk” Cherry makes the pledges dress in silly costumes and takes them to the Kappa Delta Alpha sorority house.
 There, pledge Zac Sterling meets and connects with KDA pledge Jennifer Harris.
 Later that night, Zac is elected president of the pledge class.
-Zac becomes friends with Rodger; in private, they talk about The Great Gatsby.Later, Rodger tells the active members of the fraternity that he is against the practice of hazing.
+Zac becomes friends with Rodger; in private, they talk about The Great Gatsby.
+Later, Rodger tells the active members of the fraternity that he is against the practice of hazing.
 Chuck does not agree, but does not speak up.'

 The campus newspaper takes a photograph of pledge leaders Zac and Jennifer, during which Jennifer shares her interest in Zac.
 Later, the two talk to fellow student Jim Jenson in the hallway, but a told by Chuck that they cannot associate with Jim because he left Gamma Nu and joined another fraternity.
 That night, there is a celebration at the KDA house when Rodger presents his fraternity pin to KDA member Betty Ann.
 When Chuck calls Zac a "pledge" and demands participation in singing, Jennifer says Chuck has no authority on KDA property.
 Zac disappointed Jennifer when he leaves her and concedes to Chuck's demands because he fears retribution.'

 When pledge Lloyd Pope's father, who is a diplomat, is accused of being a communist by Senator Joseph McCarthy and resigns from office, the active fraternity members follow Chuck's demands and expel Lloyd from the fraternity.
 Zac and Lloyd were friends in high school.
 Zac tries to organize the pledges to walk out in protest, but finds no participants.
 That night, Jennifer expresses her disgust with the Greek system, suggesting that they both resign and get an apartment together.
 Zac contends that he can fix the fraternity from within.'